Introduction to Feature Selection methods with an example

 Initially, I used to believe that machine learning is going to be all about algorithms – know which one to apply when and you will come on the top.
 When I got there, I realized that was not the case – the winners were using the same algorithms which a lot of other people were using.

 Next, I thought surely these people would have better / superior machines.
 I discovered that is not the case.
 I saw competitions being won using a MacBook Air, which is not the best computational machine.
-Over time, I realized that there are 2 things which distinguish winners from others in most of the cases: Feature Creation and Feature Selection.
+Over time, I realized that there are 2 things which distinguish winners from others in most of the cases: Feature Creation and Feature Selection Methods.

 In other words, it boils down to creating variables which capture hidden business insights and then making the right choices about which variable to choose for your predictive models!
 Sadly or thankfully, both these skills require a ton of practice.
 There is also some art involved in creating new features – some people have a knack of finding trends where other people struggle.